sixstorm/solostation/README.md

 # Current Status

 ## Last Update:
+### 2025-01-21
+Running more tests; this time importing new media and seeing how the Media Manager would handle it.
+Other than some basic error handling, everything was perfect.
+"Loud!" is showing Artist and Title information (MTV info cards) but still needs some work.
+Finally, I have implemented channel changing using "w" and "s" keyboard keys.
+This works enough for now.

 ### 2025-01-15
 Running these scripts over the last few days has shown that everything is running right on time.
 However, the transition from one video to another is a bit rough looking.
 I'm also testing a new function that will choose commercials differently so that you won't see the same thing twice in a single break.